ryanmeasel/gpsxml2csv/README.md

 # gpsxml2csv

 Convert Kismet GPSXML into CSV.
-Useful for importing data in GIS tools.
+Useful for importing data into GIS tools.